Dogs and cats showing behaviour changes after lockdown

 Vet professionals surveyed for the report said that obesity, exaggerated conformation in pedigree breeds and low awareness of ownership costs are the top three most concerning welfare issues for dogs.
 For cats, the top three most concerning welfare issues are multi-cat households, delays in seeking veterinary care and obesity.

 The costs can rapidly add up if your pet needs veterinary care.
-Pet insurance from Purely Pets will help ensure that if your dog or cat is unwell or injured they can get the care they need to make a swift recovery.
+Specialist pet insurance from Purely Pets will help ensure that if your dog or cat is unwell or injured they can get the care they need to make a swift recovery.